 - Excellent spoken and written English; Good communication skills and capability to work with colleagues and counterparts from a different socio-cultural environment;

 - Practical video editing experience,

 - Experience working with government organizations, NGOs and community organisations

-The contract will be for a duration of 10 working months of 22 days over a period of 12 months, beginning on or around 1 August 2016, and ending on or before 31 January 2017 (depending on the contract start date).
+The contract will be for a duration of 10 working months of 22 days over a period of 12 months, beginning on or around 30 January 2016, and ending on or before 31 January 2017 (depending on the contract start date).